In a new WordPress installation, we will explore Users, User Roles, Gravatars, Comments, Spam Solutions, and more.

 The default setup for WordPress is to allow comments, so let’s explore how they work “out of the box.”

-See if your gravatars show up next to your comments on each other’s sites.
+See if your gravatars show up next to the comment.

-Now, with your neighbor, make another comment on the site.
+Now, make another comment on the site.
 This time we’ll pretend you’ve said something inappropriate (maybe you said that Nickelback is a good band).
-Ask your neighbour to do the same.

-Once your neighbor’s “inappropriate” comment has been submitted to your site, figure out how to delete it.
+Once that user’s “inappropriate” comment has been submitted to your site, figure out how to delete it.

 Set Up Akismet Anti-Spam Plugin

 One of the deeply annoying parts of having a site with commenting enabled is that you will very likely attract a lot of comment spam.

 WordPress, however, has an automated way of dealing with this stuff.

 Go to akismet.com and use your WordPress.com account to sign up for the akismet service.
 For a personal site, like this one obviously, you can use the free option.